Lung cancer: Diagnosis

 A person suspected of having lung cancer will have imaging tests done to evaluate the presence, extent, and location of tumors.
 First, many primary care providers perform a chest X-ray to look for a mass inside the lung.
-The x-ray may reveal an obvious mass, the widening of the mediastinum (suggestive of spread to lymph nodes there), atelectasis (lung collapse), consolidation (pneumonia), or pleural effusion; however, some lung tumors are not visible by X-ray.
+The X-ray may reveal an obvious mass, the widening of the mediastinum (suggestive of spread to lymph nodes there), atelectasis (lung collapse), consolidation (pneumonia), or pleural effusion; however, some lung tumors are not visible by X-ray.
 Next, many undergo computed tomography (CT) scanning, which can reveal the sizes and locations of tumors.

 A definitive diagnosis of lung cancer requires a biopsy of the suspected tissue be histologically examined for cancer cells.
 Given the location of lung cancer tumors, biopsies can often be obtained by minimally invasive techniques: a fiberoptic bronchoscope that can retrieve tissue (sometimes guided by endobronchial ultrasound), fine needle aspiration, or other imaging-guided biopsy through the skin.
-Those who cannot undergo a typical biopsy procedure may instead have a liquid biopsy taken (that is, a sample of some body fluid) which may contain circulating tumor DNA that can be used for molecular testing.
+Those who cannot undergo a typical biopsy procedure may instead have a liquid biopsy taken (that is, a sample of some body fluid) which may contain circulating tumor DNA that can be detected.

 Imaging is also used to assess the extent of cancer spread.
 Positron emission tomography (PET) scanning or combined PET-CT scanning is often used to locate metastases in the body.
 Since PET scanning is less sensitive in the brain, the National Comprehensive Cancer Network recommends magnetic resonance imaging (MRI) – or CT where MRI is unavailable – to scan the brain for metastases in those with NSCLC and large tumors, or tumors that have spread to the nearby lymph nodes.
 When imaging suggests the tumor has spread, the suspected metastasis is often biopsied to confirm that it is cancerous.
-Lung cancers most commonly metastasize to the brain, bones, liver, and adrenal glands.
+Lung cancer most commonly metastasizes to the brain, bones, liver, and adrenal glands.

 Lung cancer can often appear as a solitary pulmonary nodule on a chest radiograph or CT scan.
-In lung cancer screening studies as many as 30% of those screened appear to have a lung nodule, the majority of which turn out to be benign.
+In lung cancer screening studies as many as 30% of those screened have a lung nodule, the majority of which turn out to be benign.
 Besides lung cancer many other diseases can also give this appearance, including hamartomas, and infectious granulomas caused by tuberculosis, histoplasmosis, or coccidioidomycosis.